Rationalization – Psychological Defense Mechanism – Complete Guide

 What is Rationalization?

 Rationalization is a defense mechanism identified by Freud.
-When people struggle to deal with the reasons behind their behaviors, they protect themselves by creating self-justifying explanations.
+When people struggle to deal with the reasons behind their behaviours, they protect themselves by creating self-justifying explanations.
 This mental detour helps them avoid feelings of guilt, shame, or regret when their actions do not align with their self-image or values.

 Freud’s Perspective

-Freud explained that rationalization helps individuals cope with their behaviors by constructing plausible but untrue reasons for their actions.
+Freud explained that rationalization helps individuals cope with their behaviours by constructing plausible but untrue reasons for their actions.
 This process can range from fully conscious (presenting an external defense against ridicule) to mostly subconscious (blocking internal feelings of guilt).

 Reasons for Rationalization